 Q: I filed for a PFA Order on a person who has firearms.
 Will they be confiscated by the Sheriff's Office?

 A: It is possible.
-Depending on the severity of the alleged abuse, the Judge may order that the defendant relinquish his or her firearms and/or any other weapons to the Sheriff's Office.
-If the defendant cannot relinquish his or her firearms immediately, he or she has 24 hours (or until the close of the next available business day if the 24-hour time period ends at at time when the Sheriff's Office is closed) to do so.
-Once the firearms are surrendered, the Sheriff's Office places them in its secured evidence room.
+Depending on the severity of the alleged abuse, the Judge may order that the defendant relinquish his or her firearms and/or any other weapons to a Sheriff's Office, a municipal police department or the Pennsylvania State Police.
+If the defendant cannot relinquish his or her firearms immediately, he or she has 24 hours to do so.
+Once the firearms are surrendered, the law enforcement agency receiving them places the weapons in its secured evidence room.
 The firearms will remain there until otherwise ordered by the Judge.

-Q: I surrendered my firearms or am supposed to surrender my firearms to the Sheriff's Office pursuant to a PFA Order.
-I really don't want the Sheriff's Office to have my firearms for such a long time.
+Q: I surrendered my firearms or am supposed to surrender my firearms to the Sheriff's Office or other law enforcement agency pursuant to a PFA Order.
+I really don't want a law enforcement to have my firearms for such a long time.
 What are my options?

 Q: How do I get a Safekeeping Permit?

-A: Safekeeping Permits may only be obtained within the first 24 hours (or until the close of the next available business day if the 24-hour time period ends at at time when the Sheriff's Office is closed) after the defendant has been given actual notice of the PFA Order.
+A: Safekeeping Permits may only be obtained within the first 24 hours after the defendant has been given actual notice of the PFA Order.
 The defendant and the third party that is to retain the firearms for the defendant must report to the Sheriff's Office in the county where the PFA Order was issued.
 They must each complete their portions of the Safekeeping Permit application and have their signatures notarized.
 The defendant must list all of the firearms, their descriptions and serial numbers on the application as well.
 The Sheriff's Office will then conduct a background check on the third party.
 If approved, the firearms must be transferred to the third party before the original 24-hour time period lapses.
 The third party is then required to complete an acknowledgement of receipt of the firearms.
-The defendant must return the signed receipt to the Sheriff's Office within the original 24-hour time period.
+The defendant must return the signed receipt to the Sheriff's Office within 24 hours of the issuance of the Safekeeping Permit.

 NOTE: The defendant and third party may not be members of the same household.
 If the defendant is arrested for a violation of the PFA Order, the Sheriff will revoke the Safekeeping Permit and take possession of the defendant's firearms from the third party.